 Use email marketing to nurture leads by sending relevant content to them based on their interest

-Publish blog content consistently and promote it on all of your channels, making sure you have a strong brand voice to build thought leadership
+Publish blog content consistently and promote it on all of your social media platforms, making sure you have a strong brand voice to build thought leadership

 Use keyword research and SEO best practices to ensure your content performs well in search